andrew/ultimate-awesome/README.md

 - [awesome-persian-youtubers](https://github.com/SamaneYaghoobi/awesome-persian-youtubers) - لیست بهترین یوتیوبرهای فارسی زبان.
 - [awesome-Vision-and-Language-Pre-training](https://github.com/phellonchen/awesome-Vision-and-Language-Pre-training) - Recent Advances in Vision and Language Pre-training (VLP).
 - [awesome-oss-investors](https://github.com/CrowdDotDev/awesome-oss-investors) - Awesome list of VCs investing in commercial open-source startups 💸.
-- [awesome-pdm](https://github.com/pdm-project/awesome-pdm) - A curated list of awesome PDM plugins and resources.
 - [awesome-coq](https://github.com/coq-community/awesome-coq) - A curated list of awesome Coq libraries, plugins, tools, verification projects, and resources [maintainers=@anton-trunov,@palmskog].
 - [awesome-pycharm](https://github.com/JetBrains/awesome-pycharm) - A curated list of resources for learning and using PyCharm, a Python IDE from JetBrains.
 - [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.